-Respiratory syncytial virus (RSV) is a highly contagious virus that causes infections in both the upper and lower respiratory tract.
-RSV infects nearly every child at least once by the age of two years and is a major cause of hospitalization due to respiratory infection in children, the elderly, and immunocompromised patients.
-RSV infection typically results in cold-like symptoms but can lead to more serious respiratory illnesses such as croup, pneumonia, bronchiolitis, and in extreme cases, death.
-RSV infections in the pediatric and adult populations account for more than 300,000 hospitalizations per year in the U.S. In the developing world, RSV is responsible for 30 million cases of acute respiratory tract infection and 200,000 deaths per year.
+RSV is a highly contagious virus that causes infections in the respiratory tract.
+RSV infects nearly every child at least once by the age of two and is a major cause of hospitalization due to respiratory infection in young children, the elderly and immunocompromised patients.
+RSV infections can lead to serious respiratory complications, such as croup, pneumonia and bronchiolitis, as well as, in extreme cases, death.
+In the United States, an estimated 2.1 million children under the age of five with RSV infection require medical attention each year, and of these, approximately 60,000 are hospitalized.
+In the elderly and high-risk adult populations in the United States, RSV infection accounts for an estimated 180,000 hospitalizations and 14,000 deaths per year.
+Globally, RSV is responsible for 34 million acute lower respiratory infections, 3.4 million hospitalizations, and 200K deaths per year.
 As a result, there is a significant need for novel therapeutics to prevent RSV infection.